nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 |v2.0|user|view my test history|see how I performed|

 ## Non-Functional Requirements
-1.The product should be able to run on any platform that has JDK11 2.The product should be able to hold up to 1000 cards
+<br />1.The product should be able to run on any platform that has JDK11
+<br />2.The product should be able to hold up to 1000 cards

 ## Glossary